ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S3-kubernetes-03-networking-service-discovery/README.md

 ## Part 1 - Setting up the Kubernetes Cluster

-- Launch a Kubernetes Cluster of Ubuntu 22.04 with two nodes (one master, one worker) using the [Cloudformation Template to Create Kubernetes Cluster](../S2-kubernetes-02-basic-operations/cfn-template-to-create-k8s-cluster.yml). *Note: Once the master node up and running, worker node automatically joins the cluster.*
+- Launch a Kubernetes Cluster of Ubuntu 22.04 with two nodes (one master, one worker) using the [Cloudformation Template to Create Kubernetes Cluster](../S2-kubernetes-02-basic-operations/cfn-template-to-create-k8s-cluster.yml). *Note: Once the master node is up and running, the worker node automatically joins the cluster.*

->*Note: If you have problem with kubernetes cluster, you can use this link for lesson.*
+>*Note: If you have a problem with kubernetes cluster, you can use this link for the lesson.*
 >https://killercoda.com/playgrounds

 - Check if Kubernetes is running and nodes are ready.